Copper(I) oxide: Applications

 The dominant use of cuprous oxide is as a component of antifouling paints.

 Cuprous oxide is also commonly used as a pigment and a fungicide.

 Semiconductor and related uses

 Rectifier diodes based on this material have been used industrially as early as 1924, long before silicon became the standard.
 Copper(I) oxide is also responsible for the pink color in a positive Benedict's test.

-In the history of semiconductor physics, Cu_{2}O is one of the most studied materials.
+In the history of semiconductor physics, Cu2O is one of the most studied materials.
 Many applications have been demonstrated first in this material: